 You may lock your bicycle to the railing outside my backdoor.
 I'll show you precisely when you arrive.

-I discourage you from driving, but if you must, parking around the neighborhood is free and scarce.
+I discourage you from driving if you can avoid it, but parking around the neighborhood is free.
 Good luck!

 About Bodywork & Massage